arokem/scipy-optimize/paper.md

 of the course, learners follow along as we read the data from a comma-separated file, plot the data, and transform it into a plot of probability of response as a function of input.
-The core of the course are a series of lessons on modeling these data: initially using a linear model, and then using non-linear models.
+The core of the course is a series of lessons on modeling these data: initially using a linear model, and then using non-linear models.
 This allows learners to understand and describe the distinction between these.
-The course introduces a functional form for these data and then uses the `curve_fit` function from the `scipy.optimize` module to fit these functional form, with a sum of squared error objective function.
+The course introduces a functional form for these data and then uses the `curve_fit` function from the `scipy.optimize` module to fit these functional forms, with a sum-of-squared-errors objective function.
 The course also briefly introduces model comparison using cross-validation and motivates this with an example of over-fitting.